roclark/sportsipy/README.rst

 examples below are only a miniscule subset of the total number of statistics that can be pulled using sportsreference.
-Visit the documentation on `Read The Docs <http://sportsreference.readthedocs.io/en/latest/>`_ for a complete list of all information exposed by the API.You can also check the ML directory for a machine learning example which uses this module!
+Visit the documentation on `Read The Docs <http://sportsreference.readthedocs.io/en/latest/>`_ for a complete list of all information exposed by the API.

-Get instances of all NHL teams for the 2018 season
+Get instances of all NHL teams for the 2020 season
 --------------------------------------------------

 .. code-block:: python